US Open Golf 2018: Dustin Johnson Leads Friday; Tiger Woods, Jordan Spieth Cut

 That golfer?
 Dustin Johnson.
 Aka the No. 1 golfer in the world.

-Johnson entered the tournament playing well this season, piling up two wins and six top-10 finishes already this calendar year.
+Johnson entered the tournament playing well this calendar year, piling up two wins and six top-10 finishes.
 He produced a six-shot victory at last week's FedEx St. Jude Classic.

 Well, he is back at it again early on in New York.